evxiong/mp3-album-formatter/README.md

 -x, --extract           extract songs from album_path ZIP file to dest_path
                         creates destination folder if it does not exist

--a, --keep-album        keep album folder name the same;
+-a, --preserve-album    keep album folder name the same;
                         default behavior is to rename album folder to match album name

--s, --keep-songs        keep all song file names the same;
+-s, --preserve-songs    keep all song file names the same;
                         default behavior is to rename all song files to match track names
 ```